tonifuc3m/profner-baseline/README.md

-# CodiEsp Baseline 1 - Lookup
+# ProfNER-ST Baseline 1 - Lookup

 ## Introduction
-This system extracts information from a set of annotated documents.Then, checks whether, in a new set of text documents, the extracted annotation are present.
+This system extracts information from a set of annotated documents.
+Then, it checks whether, in a new set of text documents, the extracted annotation are present.
-This system is thought to participate in the CodiEsp Track [http://temu.bsc.es/codiesp/]
+This system works as baseline for ProfNER shared task [http://temu.bsc.es/smm4h-spanish/]

 #### Steps:
 1. Extract annotations from tab-separated file and tokenize them.